Raafet57/fintech-field-kit/README.md

 4) Post a hot take on LinkedIn; link back here for the full buffet.

 ## Notes
-- Duplicates removed; only one copy of each paper remains.
 - Filenames are kept as-found for easy provenance.
-- Not legal/financial advice—just organized reading fuel.
+- Not legal/financial advice-just organized reading fuel.

 If this saved you hours of Googling, toss the repo a star.
 Your future consultant self will thank you. 🪙🚀